-PHED 0085 Lifeguard Management - Institutional Credit Only (2-0-2) As an American Red Cross course, the purpose of the Lifeguard Management course is to provide participants who have administrative or supervisory responsibilities for the performance of lifeguards with the skills and knowledge to effectively manage lifeguards and to create an environment that keeps patrons, lifeguards and the aquatic facility safe.
+0085 Lifeguard Management - Institutional Credit Only PHED

+As an American Red Cross course, the purpose of the Lifequard Management course is to provide participants who have administrative or supervisory responsibilities for the performance of lifeguards with the skills and knowledge to effectively manage lifequards and to create an environment that keeps patrons, lifequards and the aquatic facility safe.

 Will not count as an area G requirement.

 DOES NOT SATISFY ANY CORE REQUIREMENTS.
 WILL NOT TRANSFER.
 Prerequisites: None.
 Offered: On demand.

-PHED

-0086 Certified Pool Manager - Institutional Credit Only
+PHED 0086 Certified Pool Manager - Institutional Credit Only

-(2-0-2)

-This course covers the Managerial, as well as the Operational aspects of the Aquatics Director.
+(2-0-2)This course covers the Managerial, as well as the Operational aspects of the Aquatics Director.
 It is designed to provide an individual, after successful completion, a thorough understanding of the managerial and pool operation aspects required to ensure that a varied aquatics program is found in a safely-run pool staffed by competent individuals.
-Will not count as an area G requirement.